thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Block Reward
 The amount that miners may claim as a reward for creating a block.
 Equal to the sum of the block subsidy (newly available duffs) plus the transactions fees paid by transactions included in the block

+## ChainLock

+Defined in [DIP8](https://github.com/dashpay/dips/blob/master/dip-0008.md), ChainLocks are a method of using an LLMQ to threshold sign a block immediately after it is propagated by the miner in order to enforce the first-seen rule.
+This powerful method of mitigating 51% mining attacks results in near-instant consensus on the valid chain.

 ## Classical Transactions
 Standard Dash transactions moving Dash on the core blockchain ledger